japila-books/spark-sql-internals/docs/logical-operators/UnresolvedCatalogRelation.md

-title: UnresolvedCatalogRelation

-# UnresolvedCatalogRelation Leaf Logical Operator -- Placeholder of Catalog Tables
+# UnresolvedCatalogRelation Leaf Logical Operator

 `UnresolvedCatalogRelation` is a LeafNode.md[leaf logical operator] that acts as a placeholder in a logical query plan for [FindDataSourceTable](../logical-analysis-rules/FindDataSourceTable.md) logical evaluation rule to resolve it to a concrete relation logical operator (i.e. LogicalRelation.md[LogicalRelations] for data source tables or hive/HiveTableRelation.md[HiveTableRelations] for hive tables).